As we receive repeated questions we will put answers here. Please send questions to us at atlcanqp@gmail.com

 Non AC stations are rewarded with a mult by band and mode for each of the 47 counties/divisions in the AC provinces.

 We did not specify or provide a mult for working VE0 or /MM that are not in port in a county.
-We are in contact with the folks operating the two museum ships with the VE0MMA and VE0CNM calls in HRM.
+We have had the pleasure of the two museum ships in Halifax (VE0MMA and VE0CNM) acting as bonus stations.
 Those will use the NSHRM exchange (Nova Scotia Halifax Regional Municipality) as their exchange.

-VE0 and /MM stations are a little different.
-For 2025 we will ask these stations to pick a home “port” (county/division) for their exchange and use that for the duration of the contest.
-If the MOBILE category is chosen please choose multiple “port” counties and activate and log them as transit is made.
-It will be on the operator to be within realistic distance of “home port” operating position to claim a county.
-Suggesting the 12 nautical mile limit as recognized by this document, Defining Canada’s Maritime Zones .
+If during the contest, the vessel is in transit within the 12 mile nautical limit, and the MOBILE category is chosen, may choose multiple "port" counties and activate and log them as transit is made.
+It will be on the operator to be within realistic distance of a “port” operating position to claim a county.